 Artist Autism Foundations

-Given the prevalence of autism and the positive results with music therapy, it’s not surprising that many musicians have been touched by it in one way or another, or that musicians with autism have entered the rank of pop culture fame.
+Given the prevalence of autism and the positive results with music therapy, it’s not surprising that many musicians have been touched by it in one way or another, or that autistic musicians have entered the rank of pop culture fame.
 Nor that numerous hard rock and metal musicians around the country have ties to autism foundations.
 One of the more recent projects is from fellow Floridian Kenny Wilkerson, bassist for the ’80s era band Nova Rex, who are still playing shows and in high demand.
 Wilkerson gathered favorite recipes from fellow rockstars and compiled them all in his charitable project cookbook, Rockin’ Recipes for Autism.

 Wilkerson, whose son Gunnar was diagnosed as being on the autism spectrum, noticed early on that his son was different when it came to socialization, and like other parents and teachers, wasn’t sure how to handle him; what worked with other kids didn’t work with Gunnar.
 Once his son was diagnosed, the family went through the “grief, exhaustion, anger, hopelessness, anxiety, and fear” that goes along with such news.